-UrbanPlan By The Numbers
+UrbanPlan by the Numbers

-- UrbanPlan reached over 3,100 students and ran in 104 classrooms at 32 high schools in academic year 2015-16
+- UrbanPlan reached over 3,561 students in 159 classrooms at 74 high schools in the 2021-2022 academic year.

 What ULI Members Say About UrbanPlan

 “The education of tomorrow’s voters, neighbors, community leaders, public officials, and land use professionals is mission critical for ULI.”